Mati Kuulberg

-Mati Kuulberg (9 July 1947 Tallinn – 14 June 2001 Tallinn) was an Estonian composer, violinist and educator.
+Mati Kuulberg (9 July 1947 Tallinn, Soviet Union – 14 June 2001, Tallinn, Estonia) was an Estonian composer, violinist and educator.

-In 1966 he graduated from Tallinn State Conservatory in music composition speciality.
+In 1966, he graduated from Tallinn State Conservatory in the music composition speciality.
 1966-1974 he was a violinist at Eesti Televisioon and Radio Symphony Orchestra.

 1970-1998 he taught music theory and composition in two schools: Georg Ots Tallinn Music School and Tallinn Music High School.
 Students: Mirjam Tally, Timo Steiner and Mihkel Kerem.